MonstaCatZ/anYme/source-code/README.md

 	* Must have at the 'Open Source' role in order to participate in the #open-source channel
 	* Must have experience with the MAL API

-## Code Consistency
+## Code/App Consistency

 For the sake of consistency, here are some basic rules (these will be updated soon)

-* Follow all Java/Kotlin code conventions
+* Follow all Java/Kotlin code conventions.
-* The name of every Activity should end with Activity
+* The name of every Activity should end with Activity.
-* The name of every Fragment should start with Fragment
+* The name of every Fragment should start with Fragment.
-* Prefer self-explaining variable names
+* Prefer self-explaining variable names.
 * Prefer functionality over unit tests.
-Crashes will be analyzed using CrashLytics. anYme currently has 99.8% users who have never experienced a crash
+Crashes will be analyzed using CrashLytics. anYme currently has 99.8% users who have never experienced a crash.
-* Don't use Dependency Injection
+* Don't use Dependency Injection.
 * Avoid ternary operators.
-It's okay if your code is 2 lines instead of 1
+It's okay if your code is 2 lines instead of 1.
-* Use String templates when you want to include variables in a String
+* Use String templates when you want to include variables in a String.
-* Always do null checks
+* Always do null checks.
-* Document your functions if they do not contain self-explaining variable names
+* Document your functions if they do not contain self-explaining variable names.
+* The app should stay permissions free.
+You can't add permissions.

 ## Status